nasa/cumulus/docs/deployment/config_descriptions.md

 ### launchpad

-To configure Cumulus to use Launchpad system for authentication, follow the steps [CMR Launchpad Authentication](./cmr_launchpad_authentication) to setup CMR client and configure Cumulus.
+Cumulus supports Launchpad as authentication provider for CMR authentication and Cumulus API authentication.

-Ensure your Launchpad Certificate passphrase is included in your `app/.env` file, as noted in the [deployment documentation](./deployment-readme):
+To use Launchpad for authentication, ensure your Launchpad Certificate passphrase is included in your `app/.env` file, as noted in the [deployment documentation](./deployment-readme):

 ```shell
 LAUNCHPAD_PASSPHRASE=launchpadpassphrase